elm-guides/elm-for-js/Modules, Exports, and Imports.md

 to manually sync them to `test/elm-package.json`.

-You can now write your tests or examples and import modules in your package as if it was installed in `elm-package.json`, but instead it's pulling from the parent repo with the original source.
+You can now write your tests or examples and import modules in your package as if it was installed in `elm-package.json`, but instead it's pulling from the parent folder with the original source.
+You just need to run `elm package` or `elm reactor` from inside the `test` folder.